notofonts/noto-docs/src/miniarticles/NotoSansRejang.md

 # Noto Sans Rejang

-Noto Sans Rejang is a unmodulated (“sans serif”) design for texts in the Southeast Asian _Rejang_ script.
+Noto Sans Rejang is an unmodulated (“sans serif”) design for texts in the Southeast Asian _Rejang_ script.

 Noto Sans Rejang has multiple weights, contains 46 glyphs, and supports 45 characters from the Unicode block Rejang.